 If you selected the Privilege Escalation policy or another policy that includes enabled Privilege Escalation checks, at least one login macro for a high-privilege user account is required.
-For more information, see "About Privilege Escalation Scans" on page 191.
+For more information, see "About Privilege Escalation Scans" on page 187.

 To use login macros:

 - 1. Select the High-Privilege User Account Login Macro check box.
 This login macro is for the higher-privilege user account, such as a Site Administrator or Moderator account. - 2.
-Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (•••) to browse for a saved macro.
-If you are using a Selenium macro, see "Using a Selenium IDE Macro" on the next page. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.
+Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro. click Create.